Bruteforce-Group/ucg-monitoring/piNAS/docs/pinas-install.md

 Install:

 - `/usr/local/sbin/pinas-usb-gadget-start.sh`
-  - Mounts `configfs` if needed.
+  - Mounts `configfs` (TeslaUSB style) if needed and loads `libcomposite`.
-  - Loads `libcomposite`.
-  - Creates `/sys/kernel/config/usb_gadget/pinas`.
+  - Creates `/sys/kernel/config/usb_gadget/pinas`, using deterministic serials derived from `/etc/machine-id`.
-  - Sets vendor/product IDs and strings.
+  - Sets vendor/product IDs, strings, and `MaxPower` according to the detected Pi model (Pi 5 can request more current).
-  - Creates `functions/mass_storage.usb0` and points it at `/srv/usb-gadget/pinas-gadget.img`.
+  - Creates `functions/mass_storage.usb0`, points it at `/srv/usb-gadget/pinas-gadget.img`, and links it into `configs/c.1`.
-  - Binds the gadget to the first available UDC (`/sys/class/udc/*`).
+  - Binds the gadget to the first available UDC (`/sys/class/udc/*`), emitting a helpful error if the platform lacks device mode.

 - `/usr/local/sbin/pinas-usb-gadget-stop.sh`
-  - Unbinds the gadget from UDC.
-  - Removes mass_storage function, configs, strings, and gadget directory cleanly.
+  - Unbinds the gadget and removes mass-storage functions/configs before deleting the gadget directory (mirrors TeslaUSB teardown).

 ### Systemd unit for gadget